 Secured debts are debts that are secured by being tied to an asset that is collateral for the debt.
 The risk of these debts for the person who owes them is that if he or she doesn’t pay the money he or she owes, the person to whom the money is owned can place a lien on the asset that is tied to the debt.
 If you fall behind on payments, they get to take the asset.

-One is a mortgage loan, which is secured by your home, and another is an auto loan, which is secured by your vehicle.
-If you fail to make payments, the lender can foreclose and take your home or your vehicle.
-That is why any secured loan should only be obtained in instances that you are completely confident that you will be able to make all future payments so that you will not be at risking of ever losing your stuff.
+One type of secured debt is a mortgage loan, which is secured by your home; and another is an auto loan, which is secured by your vehicle.
+If you fail to make payments in these items, the lender can foreclose on you and take your home or your vehicle.
+That is why any secured loan should only be obtained in instances that you are completely confident that you will be able to make all future payments so that you will not be at risk of ever losing them.

 What are unsecured debts?

 Unsecured debts do not have an asset attached to them.
 If you fail to make payments, the lender cannot take any of your assets unless they sue you.
-If they do, the court may give them a way to get your assets or a part of your income, so it is best to contact the lender and work things out which usually involves a payment plan.
+If they do, the court may provide for them a way to obtain your assets or a part of your income, so it is best to contact the lender and work things out which usually involves a payment plan.